Roma next manager odds

 Roma next manager after Paulo Fonseca

-The recently appointed Roma manager Paulo Fonseca was born in Mozambique in 1973.
+The Roma manager Paulo Fonseca was born in Mozambique in 1973.
 By nationality, he is Portuguese and played for many clubs in his homeland over the course of his near 20-year playing career.

 As a youth product, Fonseca swapped clubs a number of times, some due to being dropped and others due to his own personal preferences.
 He started his footballing life Galitos in 1982 when he was just nine years old, already at this young age he was beginning to show promising signs as a footballer.
 He played in Galitos's academy for a year before moving to UD Vila Chã, again for a single year.
 He then moved to Santoantoniense where he played youth football from 1985 to 1986.
 Finally, he settled with Barreirense, a Portuguese third division club at the time.
 He stayed in the academy for five years between 1986 and 1991 before graduating to the senior squad aged just 17.

 By this time, having swapped and changed a number of times, Fonseca had established himself as a centre-half, the position which he would occupy for the entirety of his playing career.
 As part of the senior setup with Barreirense, Fonseca would appear 91 times and score six goals, not a bad return for a defender.
 After four years, Fonseca had outgrown the club and moved to Porto where he hoped to establish himself as a top-flight player.